prolific-dev/Betriebssysteme/README.md

-# Betriebssysteme
+# Betriebssysteme (OS)

-## Learning and understanding operating systems with the help of a book called "Operating Systems - Three Easy Pieces"
+## Learning and understanding of operating systems
+## with help of a book called "Operating Systems - Three Easy Pieces"